Joe Biden stuck between BlackRock and a hard place | DW | 16.10.2020

 "Fink personally may well be committed, and it is after all more powerful than many states, a unique phenomenon.
 But it has an inherent conflict of interest, as an advisor, auditor and investor.
 The Chinese Wall exists, but how well it actually works is another issue," says Schumann, referring to the strict separation of the firm's services required under financial laws.

-Created in 1988, BlackRock has close ties to the Biden campaign, although the company's investments to influence Washington, mean that Fink has also advised the Trump administration on infrastructure privatization and the COVID-19 pandemic.
+Created in 1988, BlackRock has close ties to the Biden campaign, although the company's influential investments in Washington mean that Fink has also advised the Trump administration on infrastructure privatization and the COVID-19 pandemic.
 Fink is reportedly hoping for a position in a Biden administration.

 BlackRock has avoided being designated a Systemically Important Financial Institution (or SIFI) by the US Treasury's Financial Stability and Oversight Council (FSOC), set up by Dodd-Frank financial regulations, which would require it to be regulated by the American central bank.